prodesk98/LinkedGist/README.md

 ```

 1. Load the extension into your browser:
+    - Extract the project folder
     - Go to `chrome://extensions/`
     - Enable "Developer mode"
     - Click "Load unpacked" and select the project folder

-2. Configure your OpenAI API key (more info soon)
+2. Go options page and enter your OpenAI API key.

 ## 📦 Project Structure